fedoranimus/todoist-api/source/includes/_items.md

 ```

 Complete tasks and optionally move them to history.
 See also `item_close` for
-a simplified version of the task.
+a simplified version of the command.

 ### Required arguments